JSaprah/seven-healing-chakras/README.md

 #### **Hero image**

 Balancing: For this hero image my motivation came from the techniques for balancing which are mentioned on the this page.
 I tried to find a good combination of the techniques and I came across an image of a person doing yoga in nature.
 I was not able to capture all eight in a picture, but this covered quite a few techniques: nature, yoga, meditation, breathing.
 The green color in the image gave a boost to the overal subtle contrast of the theme.
-Also, the picture had a very high quality which went very well.
+Also, the picture had a very high quality and I loved the total effect it was creating.

 ![Hero image balancing page](docs/screenshots/hero-image-balancing.PNG)